ALEC McCLUSKEY

 • Commercial Litigation & Arbitration

-Alec acts both as sole counsel and as part of a team in wide ranging and often high value and complex Commercial Chancery litigation and arbitration.
+Alec acts both as sole counsel and as part of a team in wide ranging and often high value and complex commercial litigation and arbitration spanning a range of industries including banking, financial services, IT, media & entertainment, natural resources, wealth and asset management and property development.
+His cases often involve challenging issues of jurisdiction, choice of law and contractual interpretation.

 • Winslet v Gisel [2021] 4 WLUK 241.
 Successfully resisting a challenge to the jurisdiction of the Commercial Court, establishing a precedent on the operation of Regulation (EU) 1215/2012 art.7(1)(b) to contracts of loan.